RVSagar/uw-auto-rc-car/README.md

 ## Prerequisites to use:

+The easiest way to get up and running with the environment is Docker.

 ### Get Docker Running on Your Host
 1. Make sure you have docker client (and daemon) installed on your host OS (see instructions at https://docs.docker.com/get-started/)
 1. Check your docker daemon is running correctly.
 Running most basic docker client commands will verify this e.g.: